renatomoitinho/rustbier/README.md

 ## Testing

+There are 2 kinds of tests: unit tests and integration tests.

+### Unit Tests

 At the moment, the only logic the application has is regarding resizing and watermark positioning.
 There are some unit tests around these use cases in the package `image_processor`.
 All other functions are deeply tied to the `opencv` library which complicates testing since it is not easily mockable.
+To run them, simply execute: `cargo test --bin rustbier`.
+The parameter `--bin` is needed because otherwise it would run also integration tests.

+### Integration Tests

+This tests run over a running application.
+In order to run them, first it is necessary to install a package: `cargo install cargo-make`.
+To run the tests, the script will start the containers through `docker-compose`, copy some sample files to the `s3` container and run the tests over the application, checking the array of bytes from the responses against expected result images stored in the `tests/resources/results` directory.
+To run the whole flow, simply run: `cargo make test`.

 ## API